New Book

 Why attraction changes over time.

-Desire isn’t static—it’s a wave.
+Desire isn’t static.
+It’s a wave.
 It moves through phases shaped by biology, connection, life stress, and the stories we tell ourselves about our relationships.

 The Three Selves